-The Namaqua-Natal belt seems to be characterised by slightly positive vertical gravity gradient anomalies (Fig. 8).
-However, this belt of anomalies with possible continuation into Damara belt and Kaapvaal craton also correlates well with topography and might reflect the isostatic roots of these

-- structures.
-The Namaqua-Natal belt is described as an area of higher heat-flow (e.g., Webb, 2009), 375 which would suggest Curie-depths closer to the Earth's surface and consequently fewer deep magnetic sources.
+The Namaqua-Natal Belt seems to be characterized by slightly positive vertical gravity gradient anomalies (Fig. 8).
+However, this belt of anomalies with possible continuation into the Damara belt and Kaapvaal craton also correlates well with topography and might reflect the isostatic roots of these structures.
+The Namaqua-Natal Belt is described as an area of higher heat flow (e.g. Webb, 2009), which would suggest Curie depths closer to the Earth's surface, and consequently fewer deep magnetic sources.
 This cannot be noticed in the wavelengths shown by our magnetic maps.
-The three terranes (Tugela, Mzumbe and Margate, from north to south) which form the Natal Metamorphic Province at the easternmost end of the Namaqua-Natal belt (Thomas et al., 1993, e.g.,) (e.g., Thomas et al., 1993; Scheiber-Enslin et - in the X and Z component long-wavelength magnetic anomalies, as do structures of the Kibaran 380 orogenes orogen south-west of the Kheis area.
+The three terranes (Tugela, Mzumbe, and Margate, from north to south), which form the Natal Metamorphic Province at the easternmost end of the Namaqua-Natal Belt (e.g. Thomas et al., 1993; Scheiber-Enslin et al., 2014) reflect in the X and Z component long-wavelength magnetic anomalies, as do structures of the Kibaran orogen, south-west of the Kheis area.

-To the south, the Cape mobile fold belt or its boundary with the Namaqua-Natal belt are clearly visible as elongated E-W striking anomalies in several components in the magnetic and gravity gradient maps (Fig. 8).
-This area has been interpreted as a subduction zone corresponding to the

-- 385 prominent Beattie magnetic anomaly or as a cross-cutting Pan-African suture to the south of the Beattie anomaly (Thomas et al., 1993, and references therein).
-The 1,000 km-long Beattie Magnetic Anomaly is very well seen in aeromagnetic data but is less clear in the presented long-wavelength maps, although it has been suggested that the geological sources for this anomaly are mostly located in the middle crust (so that the anomaly should be well represented by large wavelengths). - 390 It may be displaced by a shear zone or a fault (Quesnel et al., 2009).
-To explain this anomaly, some models suggested serpentinised relics of an inferred suture zone of the Natal-Namaqua Mobile Belt, others granulite-faces-granulite-facies mid-crustal rocks within this belt (Quesnel et al., 2009).
-The latter explanation could be supported by the positive anomaly seen in the dZZ map, as serpentinite generally has lower density than granulite. - 395 Another obvious link between tectonics and magnetic anomalies at this scale is seen along the western coast of South Africa and Namibia in all the components, which goes along with a similar structure of positive gravity dZZ anomalies (Fig. 8), indicating denser/deeper crust.
-This anomaly is ascribed to a volcanic province (Gaina et al., 2013) created by massive outpouring of basalt lavas during the break-up of the African and South American plates around 133 Ma ago (Moulin et al., 400 2010).
+To the south, the Cape fold belt or its boundary with the Namaqua-Natal Belt is clearly visible as elongated E-W-striking anomalies in several components in the magnetic and gravity gradient maps (Fig. 8).
+This area has been interpreted as a subduction zone corresponding to the prominent Beattie magnetic anomaly or as a cross-cutting pan-African suture to the south of the Beattie anomaly (Thomas et al., 1993, and references therein).
+The 1000 km long Beattie Magnetic Anomaly is very well seen in aeromagnetic data but is less clear in the presented long-wavelength maps, although it has been suggested that the geological sources for this anomaly are mostly located in the middle crust (therefore the anomaly should be well represented by large wavelengths).
+It may be displaced by a shear zone or a fault (Quesnel et al., 2009).
+To explain this anomaly, some models suggested serpentinized relics of an inferred suture zone of the Natal-Namaqua Belt, others granulite-facies mid-crustal rocks within this belt (Quesnel et al., 2009).
+The latter explanation could be supported by the positive anomaly seen in the dZZ map, as serpentinite generally has lower density than granulite.

+Another obvious link between tectonics and magnetic anomalies at this scale is seen along the western coast of South Africa and Namibia in all the components, which goes along with a similar structure of positive gravity dZZ anomalies (Fig. 8), indicating denser/deeper crust.
+This anomaly is ascribed to a volcanic province (Gaina et al., 2013), created by massive outpouring of basalt lavas during the break-up of the African and South American plates around 133 Ma ago (Moulin et al., 2010).

-The formal correlation between magnetic and gravity gradient anomalies in Fig. 8 shows several areas characterised by strong correlation, often positive, nonetheless some negative as well.
+The formal correlation between magnetic and gravity gradient anomalies in Fig. 8 shows several areas characterized by strong correlation, which is often positive, nonetheless sometimes negative as well.
 Despite the shorter wavelengths of the individual potential field anomalies, the correlations often are of the scale of the tectonic structures.
-As such the southern part of the Congo Craton in then the north the Damara and Limpopo belts.
-Another area of clear positive correlation over southern Namibia, southwestern Botswana and small northwestern parts of South Africa, however, crosses parts of three tectonic units.
+As such, the southern part of the Congo craton in the north, as well as most of the Zimbabwe craton, the Okwa region, and the Kaapvaal craton, seem to be characterized by negative correlation, while areas of clearly positive correlations coincide well with the Damara and Limpopo belts.
+Another area of clear positive correlation over southern Namibia, southwestern Botswana, and small north-western parts of South Africa, however, crosses parts of three tectonic units.